ptdewey/pendulum-nvim/README.md

 - Automatic Time Tracking: Logs time spent in each file along with the workding directory, file type, project name, and git branch if available.
 - Activity Detection: Detects user activity based on cursor movements (on a timer) and buffer switches.
 - Customizable Timeout: Configurable timeout to define user inactivity.
-- Event Logging**: Tracks buffer events and idle periods, writing these to a CSV log for later analysis.
+- Event Logging: Tracks buffer events and idle periods, writing these to a CSV log for later analysis.
 - Report Generation: Generate reports from the log file to quickly view how time was spent on various projects (requires Go installed).

 ## Installation